vanHeemstraSystems/story-management/300/999/README.md

 - **Usability** — How easy is it to use the product?
 What defines the experience of using the product?

+- **Performance** — How quickly does the system respond to users’ actions, or how long does a user wait for a specific operation to happen?

+- **Regulatory** — Are there specific requirements you need to satisfy for compliance in your industry?

+- **Environmental** — What types of environments will the system be expected to perform within?

 MORE ...